Ear ExaminationSkip to the navigation

 - To check for excess wax buildup or an object in the ear canal.

 - To find the location of an ear infection.
-The infection may involve only the external ear canal ( otitis externa ) or the middle ear behind the eardrum (otitis media).
+The infection may just be in the external ear canal ( otitis externa ).
+Or it might be in the middle ear behind the eardrum (otitis media).

 How To Prepare